Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 }
 ```

-We added the `isPreviousStateNull` boolean to manage the first frame of a scene.
-It may happen that a scene is loaded while a key is being held down - because the player still has its finger on the key after the scene is loaded.
-We need `IsKeyPressed` to return `false` in this case.
+We added the `isPreviousStateNull` boolean to handle the first frame of a scene.
+It may happen that a scene is loaded while a key is being held down — because the player still has their finger on the key after the scene is loaded.
+We need `IsKeyPressed` to return `false` in that case.

 ## The game over scene

 Our `SceneGameOver.cs` class will be very simple.
-It will only display an image and wait for the player to press *Enter* or *Space*, to come back to the main menu.
+It will only display an image and wait for the player to press *Enter* or *Space* to return to the main menu.

 ```csharp
 internal class SceneGameOver : Scene